astra12jpg/ANN/README.md

   4. In the list below, select System.Runtime.InteropServices.
   5. Click Install.

-  Also, You need to install the namespace, Microsoft.Office.Interop.Excel.
+  Also, It is necessary the namespace, Microsoft.Office.Interop.Excel.
 Follow the steps:

   1. Right click on the project name in Solution Explorer.
   2. Click on the Add option.